 - Also, I was curious just how far the beam could be cut down without resulting in constant capsizing.

 Around the time I was framing these ideas, I discovered some pictures of American racing sailing canoes from around 1870.
-Long, narrow and light – these were the fastest machines of their era.
+Long, narrow and light – decked canoes – these were the fastest machines of their era.
 With their lug yawl sailplans and handsome sheerlines, they had the look I was after.

 Many epic voyages were made across the breadth and down the length of North America in these and similar craft.
 Captain Frederic Fenger sailed his Yakaboo through the West Indies from Granada, up through the Windward and Leeward Islands to Saba.
 Many of the passages between islands were 40-50 miles.

-Although I was unlikely to go to these extremes, I still wanted the boat to be capable of camp cruising, rather than just being good for racing.
+Although I was unlikely to go to these extremes, I still wanted a decked sailing canoe to be capable of camp cruising, rather than just being good for racing.